ordercloud-api/dotnet-middleware/README.md

 #### Why do I need middleware?

-Developers building OrderCloud ecommerce apps often use a server-side project for a variety of features.
-For example, secure integrations with 3rd parties like payment processors, scheduled jobs that sync data like product imports, custom event triggered emails, and others.
+One major reason is that developers need a secure environement to integrate with other software vendors.
+Building an OrderCloud ecommerce app can systems like ERPs, email automators, shippers, tax calculators, payment processors and others.
+These integrations are generally built using a handful of middleware patterns - a webhook callback from OrderCloud, a proxy route called from the browser, or a scheduled job.
 Its almost certain your ecommerce solution will require middleware.

 ### [Start an API from Scratch](./Guides/SetupApi.md)